Rock Hudson: Personal life

 In 2005, Bob Hofler published a biography of Hudson's agent Henry Willson, titled The Man Who Invented Rock Hudson.
 He told The Village Voice that Phyllis Gates attempted to blackmail Hudson about his homosexual activities.
-The LGBT news magazine The Advocate published an article by Hofler, who claimed that Gates was actually a lesbian who believed from the beginning of their relationship that Hudson was gay.
+The LGBTQ news magazine The Advocate published an article by Hofler, who claimed that Gates was actually a lesbian who believed from the beginning of their relationship that Hudson was gay.

-An urban legend states that Hudson married Jim Nabors in the early 1970s.
-Not only was same-sex marriage not recognized under the laws of any American state at the time, but, at least publicly, Hudson and Nabors were nothing more than friends.
-According to Hudson, the legend originated with a group of "middle-aged homosexuals who live in Huntington Beach" who sent out joke invitations for their annual get-together.
-One year, the group invited its members to witness "the marriage of Rock Hudson and Jim Nabors", at which Hudson would take the surname of Nabors' character Gomer Pyle, becoming Rock Pyle.

-The joke was in the mainstream by this time.
-In the October 1972 edition of MAD magazine (issue no. 154), an article titled "When Watching Television, You Can be Sure of Seeing...", gossip columnist 'Rona Boring' states: "And there isn't a grain of truth to the vicious rumor that movie and TV star Rock Heman and singer Jim Nelly were secretly married!
-Rock and Jim are just good buddies!
-I repeat, they are not married!
-They are not even going steady!"
-Those who failed to get the joke spread the rumor, and as a result, Hudson and Nabors (then still not open) never spoke to each other again.
+An urban legend circulated in the early 1970s that Hudson had "married" actor Jim Nabors, who was also secretly gay, and the subject of rumors to that effect.
+Hudson and Nabors were nothing more than friends.
+Hudson attributed the rumors to a joke by a gay couple who sent out gag invitations to their annual gathering, advertising a wedding in which Hudson would take the name of Nabors's character Gomer Pyle and become "Rock Pyle."
+The October 1972 issue of MAD magazine (no. 154) included a parody of a gossip columnist publicizing an obscure rumor by denying it, saying "And there isn't a grain of truth to the vicious rumor that movie and TV star Rock Heman and singer Jim Nelly were secretly married!"
+Over the years, the rumor persisted and continued to spread.
+As a result, Hudson and Nabors never spoke to each other again.
+Hudson, after briefly pursuing legal action, mostly brushed off the rumors and said "some people are going to believe whatever they want to believe".
+Nabors was deeply hurt by the rumors, considering them to be "horrible."

 Although he was raised Roman Catholic, Hudson later identified as an atheist.
 A week before Hudson died, his publicist Tom Clark asked a priest to visit.
-Hudson made a confession, received communion, and was administered last rites.
+Hudson made a deathbed confession, received communion, and was administered the last rites.
 Hudson also was visited by Shirley and Pat Boone.

+Politically, Hudson was a conservative Republican; he campaigned and voted for Barry Goldwater in the 1964 United States presidential election.

 Illness and death

-Unknown to the public, Hudson was diagnosed with HIV on June 5, 1984, three years after the emergence of the first cluster of symptomatic patients in the US, and only one year after the initial conclusion by scientists that HIV causes AIDS.
-Over the next several months, Hudson kept his illness a secret and continued to work while, at the same time, traveling to France and other countries seeking a cure, or at least treatment to slow the progression of the disease.
+Unknown to the public, Hudson was diagnosed with AIDS on June 5, 1984, three years after the emergence of the first cluster of symptomatic patients in the United States, and a year after the initial conclusion by scientists that HIV causes AIDS.
+Over the next several months, Hudson kept his illness a secret and continued to work, while at the same time traveling to France and other countries seeking a cure or treatment to slow the progression of the disease.